 Therefore, your adherence or allegiance to them is baseless, useless, or profitless.
 It is like someone chasing after the shadow; it is simply a waste of time and effort.

 Jesus Christ is the ultimate fulfillment of all the Old Testament rules, rituals, or sacrifices.
-Therefore, the born-again believers are not expected to observe or adhere to any of the Old Testament rites.
+Therefore, the born-again believers are not expected to subject themselves to the Old Testament rites.

 20 Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations–